Student Code of Conduct

 The following behaviors, or attempts thereof, by any student or student organization are considered violations of the Code of Student Conduct.
 Alleged violations will be adjudicated via the judicial process and/or other applicable processes (e.g., Admissions Criteria Policy, Research Misconduct Policy, Applicable Employment Policies, Civil/Criminal Processes).

 - Academic dishonesty, including but not limited to taking information, tendering information, cheating, research misconduct, plagiarism, conspiracy, misrepresentation, bribery, and resume falsification.
+NOTE: Alleged research misconduct cases will be reviewed to determine if adjudication via this code or the university's "policy for responding to allegations of research misconduct" is most appropriate.

 - Unprofessional behavior, including but not limited to: dishonesty; disrespectful behavior; failure to demonstrate integrity, compassion, and empathy; and failure to maintain the duty and responsibility required of the professions, patients and society.